dannywillems/js_of_ocaml_exercices/ex03/README.md

 ## Show a confirm box

-We begin by define some variables:
+We begin by defining some variables:
 ```OCaml
 let question =
   Js.string "Do you find this tutorial useful ?"